 Sodium chloride, as it is also known, is more than just seasoning for our food.
-It is an essential mineral with a variety of uses and we mine it here at our Boulby Mine.
+It is an essential mineral with a variety of uses and we mine it here at our ICL Boulby.
 From domestic to industrial applications, it also helps to maintain road safety and is an essential regulator in human heart health.
-The salt that is mined at Cleveland Potash was deposited over 225 million years ago, when ancient seas evaporated, leaving the substance behind.
+The salt that is mined at ICL Boulby was deposited over 225 million years ago, when ancient seas evaporated, leaving the substance behind.

-Boulby Mine is responsible for supplying approximately half of the de-icing mineral which is used to keep Britain’s roads safe each year.
-If Boulby Mine did not supply the substance, the UK would almost certainly have to rely on imports from other countries.
+ICL Boulby is responsible for supplying approximately half of the de-icing mineral which is used to keep Britain’s roads safe each year.
+If ICL Boulby did not supply the substance, the UK would almost certainly have to rely on imports from other countries.

 It has a variety of uses; it’s essential for our health, it adds flavour to food, softens water and keeps roads from icing over which creates hazardous driving conditions.
+It is also a main component in some animal feeds.
 For thousands of years, it has been used to preserve food and at one point was considered invaluable, with Roman soldiers often being paid with it, hence the phrase ‘you’re worth your salt’.

 But it’s not just food and preservation.
 Each year in winter, around two million tonnes of rock salt is spread onto the roads of Britain, keeping us moving and the economy flowing.